Lennon Remembers

-Lennon Remembers is a 1971 book by Rolling Stone magazine co-founder and editor Jann Wenner.
-It consists of a lengthy interview that Wenner carried out with former Beatle John Lennon in December 1970 and which was originally serialised in Rolling Stone in its issues dated 21 January and 4 February 1971.
+Lennon Remembers is a 1971 book by Rolling Stone magazine's co-founder and editor Jann Wenner.
+It consists of a lengthy interview that Wenner carried out with the former Beatle John Lennon in December 1970 and which was originally serialised in Rolling Stone in its issues dated 21 January and 4 February 1971.
 The interview was intended to promote Lennon's primal therapy-inspired album John Lennon/Plastic Ono Band and reflects the singer's emotions and mindset after undergoing an intense course of the therapy under Arthur Janov.
 It also serves as a rebuttal to Paul McCartney's public announcement of the Beatles' break-up, in April 1970.

 Accompanied by his wife, Yoko Ono, Lennon aired his grievances to Wenner about the Beatles' career and the compromises the band made during their years of international fame.
 He makes cutting remarks about his former bandmates, particularly McCartney, as well as associates and friends such as George Martin, Mick Jagger and Derek Taylor, and about the group's business adversaries.
 Lennon portrays himself as a genius who has suffered for his art.
 He also states his disillusion with the philosophies and beliefs that guided the Beatles and their audience during the 1960s, and commits to a more politically radical agenda for the new decade.

 Although Wenner's decision to re-publish the interview was done without Lennon's consent, the book helped create an enduring image of Lennon as the working-class artist dedicated to truth and lack of artifice.
 While some commentators question its reliability, the interview became a highly influential piece of rock journalism.
 It also helped establish Rolling Stone as a commercially successful magazine.